Recognizing that chronic pain is a problem is the first step in finding treatment — you shouldn’t have to deal with the difficulties it brings.

-The ACPA states that cognitive, behavioral, and physical therapies often lessen the need for medications and other more invasive procedures.
-Plus, these forms of treatment allow patients to take a more active role in managing their pain.
+The ACPA states that alternative therapies often lessen the need for medications and other more invasive procedures.
+Alternative therapies include:

 “Pain is like the oil light on your body's dashboard telling you that something desperately needs attention,” says Jacob Teitelbaum, MD, the medical director of the Fibromyalgia and Fatigue Centers.
 “Just as the oil light will go out when you put oil in your car, pain will often go away when you give your body what it needs.”

-Relaxation techniques, such as meditation, massage, and yoga are often recommended as part of a treatment plan, as they help to reduce stress and decrease muscle tension.
+Relaxation techniques are often recommended as part of a treatment plan.
+They help to reduce stress and decrease muscle tension.
+Relaxation techniques include:

 Acupuncture and Acupressure

-Acupuncture and acupressure are used to relieve pain by inserting small needles into the skin at key points which prompts the body to release endorphins and blocks the message of pain from being delivered to the brain.
+Acupuncture and acupressure are types of traditional Chinese medicine.
+They relieve pain by manipulating the skin at key points.
+This prompts the body to release endorphins which can block messages of pain from being delivered to the brain.

-Transcutaneous electrical nerve stimulation (TENS) uses a small electric current that is applied to specific nerves.
-The current interrupts pain signals and triggers the release of endorphins.
+Transcutaneous electrical nerve stimulation (TENS) applies a small electric current to specific nerves.
+The current interrupts pain signals.
+It triggers the release of endorphins.